cremalab/app-mobile-2.0/README.md

 ## 👟👟 First Steps - Customizing Your App

+Please note, expo-splash-screen has known issues on android, if after running the below script an error is thrown, read here on how to manually set the splash screen for android.

 1. Run the following script: `npm run makeityours` and follow the prompts. <span style="color: #CD5C5C">This will delete and replace ./ios ./android and app.json</span>
 2. [Customize Icon](https://github.com/martiliones/icon-set-creator): `npm run customize:icon <your-icon-path>`
 3. Customize SplashScreen: `npm run customize:splashscreen [options]` Click [here](https://github.com/expo/expo-cli/tree/master/unlinked-packages/configure-splash-screen#-usage) to see all available options.